minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

        The specified :guilabel:`Storage Class` *must* correspond to a set of Persistent Volumes sufficient in capacity to match each generated PVC.

-   * - :guilabel:`Memory per Node [Gi]`
-     - Specify the total amount of memory (RAM) to allocate per MinIO server pod.
-       See :ref:`minio-hardware-checklist-memory` for guidance on setting this value.
-       MinIO **requires** a minimum of 2GiB of memory per worker.

-       The Kubernetes cluster *must* have worker nodes with sufficient free RAM to match the pod request.

    * - :guilabel:`Erasure Code Parity`
      - The Erasure Code Parity to set for the deployment.

        The Operator displays the selected parity and its effect on the deployment under the :guilabel:`Erasure Code Configuration` section.
        Erasure Code parity defines the overall resiliency and availability of data on the cluster.
        Higher parity values increase tolerance to drive or node failure at the cost of total storage.
        See :ref:`minio-erasure-coding` for more complete documentation.

+   * - :guilabel:`CPU Request`
+     - Specify the desired number of CPUs to allocate per MinIO server pod.

+   * - :guilabel:`Memory Request [Gi]`
+     - Specify the desired amount of memory (RAM) to allocate per MinIO server pod.
+       See :ref:`minio-hardware-checklist-memory` for guidance on setting this value.
+       MinIO **requires** a minimum of 2GiB of memory per worker.

+       The Kubernetes cluster *must* have worker nodes with sufficient free RAM to match the pod request.

+   * - :guilabel:`Specify Limit`
+     - Toggle to :guilabel:`ON` to specify maximum CPU and memory limits.

 Select :guilabel:`Create` to create the Tenant using the current configuration.
 While all subsequent sections are *optional*, MinIO recommends reviewing them prior to deploying the Tenant.